miracum/FHIR-Facade/README.md

 ### Passthrough Configuration:
 Some Applications might require you to additionally access proprietary endpoints in the underlying FHIR-Server.
 Similar to the previous configuration this can be achieved through a yaml configuration, that can be provided via environment variable, as well as the passthrough_config.yml file.
 You only need to provide the URL in a example route "fhir.server.url:portURL".
 If the url contains the usual /fhir/ base it has to be supplied under Resources, where "fhir.server.url:port/fhir/Resource".

+Patient and Consent resources get passed through by default.

 #### Example:
 ```
 URLs: